How are reductions in decibels (dB) and sound levels perceived?

 The room's acoustics affect the sound experience

-Adapt sound measures to the room’s size and materials.
+Adapt sound measures to the size and materials of the room.